 There are a huge range of things to do while studying at Queen Mary and living in London.
 These websites might give you some ideas about free activities that you can get involved in.

 International Students House (ISH) is a residential, social and cultural centre for international and British students located in central London.
 They are based near London Euston station and host lots of events for all international students in London as well as hosting trips throughout the year.

 The UK Council for International Student Affairs (UKCISA) is the UK’s national advisory body supporting international students and those who work with them.
 They provide advice, guidance and information about all aspects of the international student experience, from immigration and fees to mental health, culture shock and orientation.

 The British Council is the UK’s international organisation for cultural relations and educational opportunities.
 They have written a number of advice guides about being an international student in the UK which you might find helpful.

-Contact the Representation and Democracy team at your Students’ Union with any questions you may have.
+Contact the Student Voice team at your Students’ Union with any questions you may have.